COMMUNITY STANDARDS PROCESS

 DANGEROUS BEHAVIOUR & FORBIDDEN ITEMS

-The following kinds of behaviour and items are prohibited throughout Residence.
-Violations of these policies may result in fines and/or eviction.
+The following are prohibited in Residence.
+Violations may result in Fines and/or eviction.

-- Violent behavior towards staff, Residents, guests, or property
+- Violent behaviour towards staff, Residents, Guests, or property;

-- Participating in dangerous behaviour (i.e. sitting on window sills, being on the Residence roof, throwing or dropping items from windows, playing sports in Residence hallways, wrestling/horseplay, breaking glass)
+- Participating in dangerous behaviour (e.g., sitting on window sills, being on the Residence roof, throwing or dropping items from windows, playing sports in Residence hallways, wrestling/horseplay, breaking glass)

 - Participating in potentially destructive activities that may cause personal injuries or property damage;